-Meditation to Relax is a free android and iphone app.
+Meditation to Relax is a free android app.
 Meditation to Relax breaks down the process of learning to meditate with the breath (mindfulness of breathing) into easy steps that can be accomplished over an eight-day period.

 How do you meditate for the first time at home?

 Choose a time when you feel alert and when there is the least amount of disturbance in the household.

 Sit cross legged on a comfortable chair or couch so your back is upright.
 Rest your hands in your lap.

 At first, practice closing your eyes for a few minutes at a time.
 Spend some time observing how your mind is and what you are feeling.
 Do you feel stressed?
 Excited?